abinit/abinit/doc/tutorial/compilation.md

 whereas executables and libraries will be installed in `$HOME/local/bin` and `$HOME/local/lib`, respectively.
 We use `$HOME/local/` because we are working as **normal users** and we cannot install software in `/usr/local` where root privileges are required and `sudo make install` is needed.
-Moreover working inside `$HOME/local` allows us to keep our software stack well separated from the libraries installed by our Linux distribution so that we can easily test new libraries and/or different versions without affecting the software stack installed by our distribution.
+Moreover, working inside `$HOME/local` allows us to keep our software stack well separated from the libraries installed by our Linux distribution so that we can easily test new libraries and/or different versions without affecting the software stack installed by our distribution.